rkgarg/ai_buddy_linnaeus/README.md

 ![Carl Linnaeus](https://raw.github.com/djcp/linnaeus/master/images/linnaeus.jpg)

+OI / AI Buddy.

+Suggest context based on free text input.
+Contexts are pre-defined against some keywords.
+(AI logic is inspired from parent Linnaeus gem)

 Linnaeus is a redis-backed naive Bayesian classification system.
 Please see the [rdoc](http://rubydoc.info/gems/linnaeus/) for more information.
 Ruby 1.9 is required.

 Examples